canjs/can-derive/README.md

 ## Performance

-`can-derive` optimizes for indertions and removals, completing them in O(log n) time.
-This means that changes to the source list will automatically update the derived list in O(log n) time, compared to the standard O(n) time you would expect in other implementations.
+`can-derive` optimizes for insertions and removals, completing them in `O(log n)` time.
+This means that changes to the source list will automatically update the derived list in `O(log n)` time, compared to the standard `O(n)` time you would expect in other implementations.

 It does this by: